2026 season

 The biggest surprise results of the season, ranked by pre-game expectation and how far the result beat the market.

-10 results · 2 massive 7 big 1 notable · Standout: Essendon over Melbourne
+10 results · 2 massive 8 big · Standout: Essendon over Melbourne

 1